justtt-reeaaaa/KasiBite/README.md

 A website that links township food sellers with consumers

 # Elements
-Registration of users (Admin, Seller, and Buyer) Looking through products
+Registration of users (Admin, Seller, and Buyer), looking through products, seller uploads of products administrative dashboard & wallet-based simulation of payments.
-Seller uploads of products
-The administrative dashboard
-Wallet-based simulation of payments

 # Uses of Technology
 HTML, CSS,